liferay-design/liferay.design/src/markdown/team/-template.md

 ---
-author: # what is your name
+author: Juan Hidalgo # what is your name
 ---

 ### How did you get into design?